Brandon-Moye/Brandon-Moye/README.md

 ### 🌟 Featured Project: just-a-bill (currently a private repo)
 - It is my active project, currently in early development.
 Stay tuned for updates!
-- I am utilizing the Library of Congress API to pull in governmental data
+- I am utilizing the Library of Congress API to pull in governmental data with Node.js
 - Ollama is ran locally to leverage AI to analyze legal documents and explain them to everday citizens

 ---